 Students are provided an official transcript free of charge upon completing graduation requirements as stated in the previous paragraph.
-There is a fee for each additional official transcript requested.
 Normal processing time for transcript preparation is approximately three to five days.

 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT OF 1974, AS AMENDED